-If you file an Answer and lose the court case, you may owe the plaintiff more court costs and attorney fees.
+If you file an Answer and lose the court case, you may owe Plaintiff more court costs and attorney fees.

 You will need one original and two copies of your Answer.
-You will file the original with the court.
-One copy goes to the plaintiff.
+You file the original with the court.
+One copy goes to Plaintiff.
 You keep a copy.
 The section below, "What to do with the Answer," explains.

 A. The Caption

 Look at your Summons and Complaint.
-They have a heading that gives information about the case.
+They have a heading that gives info about the case.
 This heading is the "caption."
 All court papers, including the Summons, the Complaint, and your Answer, are "pleadings."
-All pleadings use this kind of caption.
+All pleadings use a caption.

 The caption looks like this: